SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

 Well – this method is known to most of us, as I said.
 This is default behavior for a missing step definition, but you can also use it directly if (why?) you want to.
 Like this:

+in the .feature:
+        Scenario: Pending step
+	    When I set the ScenarioContext.Current to pending Then this step will not even be executed

+and the step definition:
         [When("I set the ScenarioContext.Current to pending")]
         public void WhenIHaveAPendingStep()
         {